pnp/cli-microsoft365/docs/docs/cmd/context/option/option-set.md

 ## Examples

-Adds a new key to the CLI for Microsoft 365 context in the current working folder
+Adds a new name to the CLI for Microsoft 365 context in the current working folder

 ```sh
 m365 context option set --name 'listName' --value 'testList'